Queer Nation: Utah

 Queer Nation Utah was founded in January 1991 by Curtis Jensen, Melanie Bailey, and Connell O'Donovan.
 O'Donovan went to San Francisco in December 1990 to attend Queer Nation meetings there in order to learn about the organization and gather materials and ideas to share back in Utah.
-The group consisted of about 100 people with a core group of about a dozen people, about half women, half men, mostly white (with some Latino, Polynesian, and Jewish) people, and several University of Utah students and one professor.
+The group consisted of about 100 people with a core group of about a dozen people, about half women, half men, mostly white (with some Latinx, Polynesian, and Jewish) people, and several University of Utah students and one professor.
 Weekly planning meetings were held as well as regular focus group sessions.
 One of the focus groups produced four issues of the 'zine Queer Fuckers Magazine (QFM).
 Two major protests against the Church of Jesus Christ of Latter-day Saints were held at their semi-annual General Conferences.
-Kiss-ins were held at two predominantly heterosexual venues (a Denny's diner and a Gay-owned dance club) where homophobic incidents had occurred.
+Kiss-ins were held at two predominantly heterosexual venues (Denny's diner and a Gay-owned dance club) where homophobic incidents had occurred.
 They were physically attacked by a large crowd outside of an Andrew Dice Clay comedy concert that Queer Nation Utah was protesting.

 Southeast

-The Queer Nation chapters in Atlanta, Georgia; Columbia, South Carolina; Berea and Lexington, Kentucky; and Nashville, Tennessee founded by Kelvin Lynn Cothren and Cheryl Lynn Summerville were active in protesting alleged homophobic policies of the Cracker Barrel restaurant chain in 1992.
+The Queer Nation chapters in Atlanta, Georgia; Columbia, South Carolina; Berea and Lexington, Kentucky; and Nashville, Tennessee founded by Kelvin Lynn Cothren and Cheryl Lynn Summerville were active in protesting known homophobic policies of the Cracker Barrel a restaurant chain in 1992.